-All DJA staff who have regular contact with children are trained according to the 'Norfolk Steps (Step On)' programme.
-Simon Dack (Deputy Head) is trained as a Steps Tutor.
-He completes yearly refresher training and has regular supervision with the course leaders should it be required.
-Simon Dack delivers refresher training every two years for those staff that have already received the full training and trains new staff when they are appointed.
+All DJA staff who have regular contact with children are trained according to the 'Norfolk Steps (Step On)' programme7.
+Simon Dack (Deputy Head) is trained as a Steps Tutor and Kelly Scott (Head Teacher) will be undertaking training in 2023/2024.
+Being a Steps Tutor includes yearly refresher training and regular supervision with the course leaders should it be required.

+Simon Dack (and Kelly Scott from June 2024) delivers refresher training every two years for those staff that have already received the full training and trains new staff when they are appointed.

-While 'Norfolk Steps' does include training on Physical Intervention and basic Restrictive Physical Intervention (Step On) and further Restrictive Physical Intervention (Step UP) techniques, it's primary function is to encourage a therapeutic approach to behaviour in school.
+While 'Norfolk Steps' does include training on Physical Intervention (Step On) and further Restrictive Physical Intervention (Step UP) techniques, it's primary function is to encourage a therapeutic approach to behaviour in school.
 Many of the terms used in this policy derive from the school's Steps training and the restorative and therapeutic approach to behaviour we advocate.

-Using consequences instead of punishments; fostering an ethos built on praise rather than one on 'public' shaming; learning and being taught pro-social behaviours rather than reacting only to the 'bad'; de-escalating and disempowering dysregulated and harmful behaviour rather than giving it more fuel, are all key components of 'Steps' and are instrumental in everything we do.
+Using consequences instead of punishments; fostering an ethos built on praise rather than one on 'public' shaming; learning and being taught pro-social behaviours rather than reacting only to the 'bad'; de-escalating and disempowering behaviours that challenge and/or harm rather than giving it more fuel, are all key components of 'Steps' and are instrumental in everything we do.
 For more information on this, please feel free to make an appointment with Mr Dack or your child's class teacher.